ivmai/libatomic_ops/doc/README_details.txt

 are implemented by header files included from it.
 It is sometimes necessary, and always recommended to also link against libatomic_ops.a.
-To use the almost non-blocking stack or malloc implementations, see the corresponding README files, and also link against libatomic_gpl.a before linking against libatomic_ops.a.
+To use the almost non-blocking stack or malloc implementations, see the corresponding README files, and also link against libatomic_ops_gpl.a before linking against libatomic_ops.a.

 OVERVIEW: